gingkapls/genshin-stargazer/README.md

 ## Copyright
-Genshin Wish Scanner is not affiliated with HoYoverse.
+Genshin Stargazer is not affiliated with HoYoverse.
 Genshin Impact, game content and materials are trademarks and copyrights of HoYoverse.